How much magnesium in milk, dairy & vegan milks?

 Can we get too much magnesium from milk?

 Healthy people can’t get too much magnesium from milk or dairy.
 The kidneys eliminate excess amounts in the urine.
-However, patients with impaired renal function or kidney failure can get too much magnesium from diet.
+However, patients with impaired renal function or kidney failure can get too much magnesium from a diet.
 In certain diseases, the kidneys can’t remove excess magnesium.

 Above all, we should have normal vitamin D levels for optimal magnesium absorption.
 Vitamin D stimulates intestinal magnesium absorption.
 However, as vitamin D deficiency is pretty common, many people would benefit from taking high doses of vitamin D from dietary supplements.[5]